Lissant Bolton: Honours

+Twentieth anniversary of Independence Silver Medal, presented for services to culture, by the Republic of Vanuatu in 2000.

-Bolton was the lead curator on the Living and Dying Gallery (Wellcome Trust Gallery) at the British Museum which won the Museums and Heritage Award for best Permanent Exhibition 2004.
+Lead curator on the Living and Dying Gallery (Wellcome Trust Gallery) at the British Museum which won the Museums and Heritage Award for best Permanent Exhibition 2004.

-Bolton delivered the Keynote Address to the Australian Anthropological Society Conference 2012 at the University of Queensland on Materialised moments: objects, museum and Melanesia.
+Keynote Address to the Australian Anthropological Society Conference 2012 at the University of Queensland on Materialised moments: objects, museum and Melanesia.

-Bolton was appointed a Member of the Order of Australia for "significant service to the museums sector, and to anthropology" in the 2021 Queen's Birthday Honours.
+Member of the Order of Australia for "significant service to the museums sector, and to anthropology" in the 2021 Queen's Birthday Honours.

+Raymond Firth Memorial Lecture to the European Society for Oceanists conference, Ajaccio, Corsica 5 June 2022 on Wrapping in colour: movements and meanings in the western Pacific.

+British Museum’s William Buller Fagg Annual Lecture 10 November 2025: Anomalous Objects: insights from material culture into the voyaging history of the Pacific.